Sumedh-Joshi123/Sumedh-Joshi123/README.md

 <!--
 **Sumedh-Joshi123/Sumedh-Joshi123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-<p>🔭 I am currently a Computer Science Masters student at Arizona State University graduating in December 2024.
-I work at the Make Programming Simple (MPS) Lab at ASU.
-I am working on "Reliability of Machine Learning Systems" and writing a thesis on the same.
+<p>🔭 I have completed my Master’s degree in Computer Science at Arizona State University, where I worked at the Make Programming Simple (MPS) Lab.
+My research focused on the 'Reliability of Machine Learning Systems'.
+My thesis, titled <a href="https://scholar.google.com/citations?view_op=view_citation&hl=en&user=J9UzhRcAAAAJ&citation_for_view=J9UzhRcAAAAJ:u-x6o8ySG0sC">"ProGIP: Protecting Gradient-Based Input Perturbation Approaches for Out-of-Distribution Detection from Soft Errors,"</a> is available for reading.
 I have worked on various machine learning, deep learning, and computer vision projects.</p>
 - 📫 How to reach me: sjoshi65@asu.edu
 <br>
 <br>